gavinconran/Concurrency/README.md

       * **_Model-View-Controller_**: Separates data, output, and input
       * **_Listener_**: Decouples the model from the View and Controller
 2. **Immutability**
-   * Example: Local Search which uses Recursive Data Types
+   * Example: Immutable Lists
    * Recursive Data Types in Java 8 are similar to the same feature in Scala
+   * Two important Design Patterns used in constructing Recursive Data Types:
+      * **_Interpreter Pattern_**: pattern of implementing an operation over a recursive data type
+      * **_Sentinal Objects Pattern: to signal the base case or end-point of a data structure
 3. **Thread Safe Data Types**
    * Example: Library Data Structures which use the **_Shared Memory Model_** in the form of the **_Monitor Pattern_**
    * List, Set, & HashMap are Sequential Data Types but they all have Concurrent versions